Investment Banking Fairness Opinions: Profitable and Prestigious, or Glamorless Gruntwork?

 In short: whenever there’s a high chance of getting sued, companies request these Opinions and use them to defend themselves in lawsuits.

-Outside the US, Fairness Opinions are common in some countries (Western Europe) and not common in other places (emerging markets).
+Outside the U.S., Fairness Opinions are common in some regions and not common in other places (emerging markets).
 Whether or not they’re required depends on the legal system in the country, but you almost always see them for public company transactions in developed markets.

-How to Issue a Fairness Opinion, Part 1: Before the Deal Comes Together
+How to Issue Investment Banking Fairness Opinions, Part 1: Before the Deal Comes Together

-M&A deals come together in different ways: sometimes the company itself wants to sell, other times investors are getting impatient and force them to sell (Zappos), and sometimes a buyer jumps in with an attractive offer and starts a bidding war (YouTube).
+M&A deals come together in different ways: sometimes the company itself wants to sell, other times investors are getting impatient and force them to sell, and sometimes a buyer jumps in with an attractive offer and starts a bidding war.

 If it’s the last case, where a buyer swoops in with an offer to buy the company, no one thinks about the Fairness Opinion until that point.